 La Follette speaks on sustainability, with particular expertise and focus on renewable energy, pollution, and population issues, and he offers a unique perspective on the history of modern environmentalism.

 Speaking testimonials are available here, and information about his book is available here.
-To discuss Doug La Follette as a possible speaker, please call 408-865-0888, or send us an email message here.
+To contact Doug La Follette to discuss engaging him as a speaker, send him an email here.
+For more about Doug, visit his Facebook page here.

 A Division Of